 Trailer Hook – An extra hook added to a lures existing hook.
 Most often used on buzzbaits and swimbaits when fish are biting just short of the lure.

 Treble Hook – A hook with three hook points extended from a single shaft.

 Trotline – A long line that has multiple shorter lines with hooks attached and across.

-Walk The Dog – Top water fishing technique using a stickbait that is retrieved in a back and forth sweeping motion across the surface of the water.
+Walk The Dog – This is a top water fishing technique that uses a stick bait.
+A Fisherman will retrieve the stick bait with a back and forth sweeping motion across the surface of the water.